How To Convert Your Attic into a Storage Room

 Extreme Weather

-The attic is usually the same temperature as the air outside the house, but without ventilation, it can reach 65 degrees Celsius in the heat of summer (it’s usually 30 to 40 degrees hotter than the outside).
+The attic is usually the same temperature as the air outside the house, but without ventilation, it can reach up to 40-50 degrees Celsius in the heat of summer (it’s usually 15 to 20 degrees hotter than the outside).

 During winter, the warm air in the attic can also lead to condensation.
-Because of the moisture that can accumulate in your insulation, it can dampen objects stored in the attic.
+Because of the moisture that can accumulate in your insulation, it can dampen objects stored in the attic causing issues like mildew and mould.

 Pests